European shares weighed down by IAG and Restaurant Group

 * Strong results boost Vestas

-LONDON/MILAN, April 29 European shares fell on Friday to register their biggest weekly drop in more than two months, with travel and leisure stocks among the top losers after updates from British Airways owner IAG and Restaurant Group.
+LONDON, April 29 European equities fell on Friday and headed for their biggest weekly decline in one month, with travel and leisure stocks sending the market lower after updates from British Airways owner IAG and Restaurant Group.

-The STOXX Europe 600 Travel and Leisure index fell 2.3 percent, putting pressure on the broader market.
+The STOXX Europe 600 Travel and Leisure index fell 2.3 percent, the top sectoral decliner, putting pressure on the broader market.

-British Airways-owner IAG fell 4.7 percent.
+International Airlines Group fell 4.3 percent, among the decliners in the FTSEurofirst 300 index.
 It said it would moderate its capacity expansion in the short term in response to weaker overall demand, despite reporting a forecast-beating rise in first-quarter profit.

-Britain's Restaurant Group, which operates chains such as Chiquito and Frankie & Benny's, slumped 26.5 percent after warning on full-year profit outlook.
+Britain's Restaurant Group, which operates chains such as Chiquito and Frankie & Benny's, slumped 24.6 percent after warning on full-year profit outlook because it does not expect any improvement in trading conditions in the short term.

-The bank sector index fell 3.2 percent with Royal Bank of Scotland and Bankia down 6 percent and 3.6 percent respectively after both lenders reported lower profits.
+Spanish lender Bankia fell 1.7 percent after posting a 3.3 percent fall in first quarter net profit from a year earlier as lower provisions offset pressure from low interest rates.

 "Weaker earnings are starting to become a problem," Philippe Gijsels, head of research at BNP Paribas Fortis, said.